ekvu/final_project/README.md

 ## For More Information

 Please review the full analysis in the [Jupyter Notebook](https://github.com/ekvu/whats_spoppin/blob/main/final.ipynb) or the [presentation](https://github.com/ekvu/whats_spoppin/blob/main/final_presentation.pdf).
-For any additional questions, please contact me at erin.vu94@gmail.com.
+For any additional questions, please contact me at erin_vu@pm.me.

 ## Repository Structure